-THE SEAL OF COTTON The Seal of Cotton provides a branded identification, allowing consumers to readily identify textile products containing cotton.
+THE SEAL OF COTTON

+The Seal of Cotton provides a branded identification, allowing consumers to readily identify textile products containing cotton.
 Through point-of-purchase signage, the Seal of Cotton has simplified locating cotton apparel and home fabrics within a retail setting.

-Arkansas is the third largest cotton producer in the U.S. 80[%] of the cotton produced in Arkansas is bound for the export market.
+Arkansas is the third largest cotton producer in the U.S.

+Majority

+of cotton

+grown in

+the U.S. is

+bound for

+the export

+market.

 PROCESSING

 Arkansas cotton is ginned to remove seeds and trash, then baled into 480-pound bales.
-In addition to the

-fiber, cotton also

-produces a seed.
+In addition to the fiber, cotton also produces a seed.
 Cottonseed can be used to make animal feed, vegetable oil, biodiesel and glycerin, among other things.